 The master license agreement may also be terminated upon the occurrence of certain events.
 We do not believe there has been any material breach of the master license agreement, and we actively monitor our compliance with the terms of the master license agreement on an on-going basis.
 Under the master license agreement, we have the right to cure any breach of the agreement, except for the dissolution, liquidation, insolvency or bankruptcy of the Company or upon the occurrence of an unauthorized transfer or change of control or other breach that YUM determines will not or cannot be cured.
 Upon the occurrence of a non-curable breach, YUM will have the right to terminate the master license agreement (or our rights to a particular brand) on delivery of written notice.
 Upon the occurrence of a curable breach, YUM will provide a notice of breach that sets forth a cure period that is reasonably tailored to the applicable breach.
 If we do not cure the breach, YUM will have the right to terminate the master license agreement (or our rights to a particular brand).
 The master license agreement also contemplates remedies other than termination that YUM may use as appropriate.
 These remedies include: actions for injunctive and/or declaratory relief (including specific performance) and/or damages; limitations on our future development rights or suspension of restaurant operations pending a cure; modification or elimination of our territorial exclusivity; and YUM's right to repurchase from us the business operated under an affected brand at fair market value, less YUM's damages.
+In addition, under the master license agreement with YUM, as amended, we are required to have at least 225 Taco Bell restaurants by the end of 2025, subject to the terms of the agreement (the "2025 Measurement Condition").
+As of December 31, 2024, there were 42 Taco Bell restaurants in China.
+If we do not meet the 2025 Measurement Condition or we are unable to renegotiate the terms of the 2025 Measurement Condition, YUM will have the right to terminate our right to enter into new Taco Bell sublicenses and territorial protections, and YUM will have a right to establish, operate or sublicense Taco Bell restaurants in China.

-If the master license agreement were terminated, or any of our license rights were limited, our business, results of operations and financial condition would be materially adversely affected.
+If the master license agreement (or our rights to a particular brand) were terminated, or any of our license rights were limited, our business, results of operations and financial condition would be materially adversely affected.